TheDeanLab/navigate/docs/source/beginner.rst

 Acquire in a Continuous Scan Mode
 =================================

-* Select :guilabel:`Continuous Scan` in the dropdown next to the :guilabel:`Acquire` button in the Acquire Bar.
+* Select "Continuous Scan" in the dropdown next to the :guilabel:`Acquire` button in the Acquire Bar.

     .. image:: images/beginner/continuous-scan-dropdown.png
          :alt: Selecting the continuous scan mode in **navigate**.